James Van Der Beek: Television and film

-In early 1997, Van Der Beek auditioned for three television pilots.
-One of them was for The WB show Dawson's Creek.
-Van Der Beek won the title role of Dawson Leery, and the show's 1998 debut was a success that helped to establish the network and its cast.
+In early 1997, Van Der Beek auditioned for three television pilots, including one for the WB series Dawson's Creek.
+He was cast as the title role of Dawson Leery, and the show's 1998 premiere became a breakout success that helped establish the network and its cast.
 The series ran for six seasons and was syndicated worldwide.
-In 1999, he starred in the teen football drama Varsity Blues, which held the number 1 spot at the U.S. box office for its first two weeks.
-He won an MTV Movie Award for his role.
+In 1999, he starred in the teen football drama Varsity Blues, which held the number-one spot at the U.S. box office for its first two weeks, and he won an MTV Movie Award for Best Male Breakthrough Performance.

-Around this time he was selected one of People magazine's "50 Most Beautiful People in the World", and he appeared in several other films, including Texas Rangers, Scary Movie, and Jay & Silent Bob Strike Back, playing himself playing Jay in the film within the film opposite Jason Biggs as Silent Bob.
-In 2002, he played Sean Bateman (younger brother of American Psycho protagonist Patrick Bateman) in the film adaptation of the novel The Rules of Attraction by Bret Easton Ellis, written and directed by Roger Avary.
-The film was an initial box office failure but found a cult following on DVD.
+Around this time, Van Ber Beek was named one of People magazine's "50 Most Beautiful People in the World", and he appeared in several films, including Texas Rangers, Scary Movie and Jay and Silent Bob Strike Back, in which he played himself playing Jay opposite Jason Biggs as Silent Bob.
+In 2002, he portrayed Sean Bateman, younger brother of American Psycho protagonist Patrick Bateman (Casper Van Dien), in Roger Avary's film adaptation of Bret Easton Ellis' The Rules of Attraction.
+The film was a box‑office disappointment but later developed a cult following on DVD.

-In 2006, he appeared on the Direct-to-DVD thriller The Plague, which was produced by Clive Barker and was panned by critics.
-After Dawson's Creek ended in 2003, he returned to off-Broadway, in Lanford Wilson's Rain Dance.
-He completed an unproduced screenplay titled Winning.
-Since then, he made a few appearances on television, including a role on Ugly Betty.
-In 2007, he guest-starred in a two-part episode of the series Criminal Minds, playing a serial killer with dissociative identity disorder called Tobias Hankel who kidnaps and drugs one of the main characters, Spencer Reid.
-In 2008, he made a guest appearance on How I Met Your Mother, in which he played Simon Tremblay, one of Robin Scherbatsky’s (Cobie Smulders) former boyfriends.
-He returned for two more episodes in 2013.
+In 2006, Van Der Beek appeared in the direct-to-DVD thriller The Plague, produced by Clive Barker, which was panned by critics.
+After Dawson's Creek ended in 2003, he returned to Off-Broadway in Lanford Wilson's Rain Dance.
+He completed an unproduced screenplay titled Winning and made several television appearances, including a role on Ugly Betty.
+In 2007, he guest-starred in a two-part episode of Criminal Minds, playing serial killer Tobias Hankel, who kidnaps and drugs Spencer Reid (Matthew Gray Gubler).
+In 2008, he appeared on How I Met Your Mother as Simon Tremblay, one of Robin Scherbatsky (Cobie Smulders)'s former boyfriends, returning for two more episodes in 2013.